PabloNicolla/learning-ground/AWS/Architect-Associate/README.md

 - From an EC2 Instance: You can create an AMI from an existing EC2 instance by capturing the instance's configuration, including installed software and settings.
 - From a Snapshot: You can create an AMI from EBS snapshots, providing more control over the AMI's content.
 - Manual Configuration: Specify configurations manually for custom requirements.

+#### Golden AMI

+- AMI is a general-purpose machine image used to launch instances with specific software and configurations.
+- Golden AMI is a specialized, pre-hardened, and standardized AMI used within an organization to ensure consistency, security, and compliance across all instances.
+It's essentially an organization's "approved" AMI, maintained with best practices in mind.

 ### EC2 Instance Store